x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/set-up-voice-mail/delete-um-mailbox-policy.md

 2. On the **UM dial plan** page, under **UM Mailbox Policies**, on the toolbar, click **Delete**![Delete icon](../../media/ITPro_EAC_DeleteIcon.gif).

-### Use the Shell to delete a UM mailbox policy
+### Use Exchange Online PowerShell to delete a UM mailbox policy

 This example deletes a UM mailbox policy named `MyUMMailboxPolicy`.

 ```
 Remove-UMMailboxPolicy -Identity MyUMMailboxPolicy